 Global Citizenship Award

-This award is for any individual or group or team who volunteer in global health and includes all staff working in health and social care including nurses, doctors and dentists, allied health professions, social workers, social care workers, healthcare scientists and estates and maintenance and other support staff.
+All staff working in health and social care are eligible including: nurses, doctors and dentists, allied health professions, social workers, social care workers, healthcare scientists, estates and maintenance staff, other support staff and those recently retired within one year.

 Global Citizenship Award finalists for 2022

-- WINNER Andrew Kent, NHS Highland, for a lifetime of service delivering humanitarian care around the world
+- WINNER Andrew Kent, NHS Highland, for a lifetime of service delivering humanitarian care around the world, including through UK Med and the Halo Trust

-- Ishbel Campbell, NHS Lothian, for her work to improve nursing care of fistula and childbirth injury patients in Uganda.
+- Ishbel Campbell, NHS Lothian, for her work to improve nursing care of fistula and childbirth injury patients in Uganda through the Uganda Childbirth Injury Fund

 Global Citizenship Award 2021